When our users send a file over the internet, there are just a few things that seem important at the time:

-That's where encryption comes in: By scrambling the data using one or more encryption algorithms, the sender of the file can feel confident that the data has been secured.
+That's where encryption comes in.
+By scrambling the data using one or more encryption algorithms, the sender of the file feels confident that the data is secure.

 But what about the file's recipient?
-Will she/he be able to decode the scrambled file?
+Will they be able to decode the scrambled file?

 For years, PGP has been one of the most widely used technologies for encrypting and decrypting files.
-PGP stands for "Pretty Good Privacy" and it was developed in the early 1990s by Phillip Zimmerman.
-Today it is considered to be one of the safest cryptographic technologies for signing, encrypting and decrypting texts, e-mails, files, directories and even whole partitions to increase the security.
+PGP stands for "Pretty Good Privacy."
+It was developed in the early 1990s by Phillip Zimmerman.
+Today, PGP is considered one of the safest cryptographic technologies for signing, encrypting, and decrypting texts, e-mails, files, directories, and even partitions for increased security.

-PGP encryption employs a serial combination of hashing, data compression, symmetric-key cryptography, and, finally, public-key cryptography.
+PGP encryption employs a serial combination of hashing, data compression, symmetric-key cryptography, and public key cryptography.
 Each step uses one of several supported algorithms.
-A resulting public key is bound to a user name and/or an e-mail address.
-Current versions of PGP employ both the original "Web of Trust" authentication method, and the X.509 specification of a hierarchical "Certificate Authority" method to ensure that only the right people can decode the encrypted files.
+A resulting public key is bound to a user name or email address.
+Current versions of PGP employ both the original "Web of Trust" authentication method and the X.509 specification of a hierarchical "Certificate Authority" method to ensure that only the right people decode the encrypted files.

-PGP has gone through some significant growing pains - including a widely publicized criminal investigation by the U.S. Government.
+PGP has gone through some significant growing pains, including a widely publicized criminal investigation by the U.S. Government.
 (Don't worry!
-The Federal investigation was closed in 1996 after Zimmerman published the source code.)
+The investigation was closed in 1996 after Zimmerman published the source code.)

-One result of PGP's growing pains has been the fragmentation of PGP: Earlier versions of the technology sometimes can not decode the more recent versions deployed within various software applications.
-This PGP versioning problem was exacerbated as the ownership of the PGP technology was handed off from one company to another over the last 20 years.
+One result of PGP's growing pains has been the fragmentation of PGP.
+Earlier versions of the technology sometimes can't decode the more recent versions deployed within various software applications.
+This versioning problem has been exacerbated as PGP's ownership switched from one company to another over the last 20 years.